icinganalysis/icinganalysis.github.io/content/Conclusions of the Cylinder Thread.md

 [^10]:
 Anderson, David N.: Manual of scaling methods.
 No. E-14272, NASA/CR-2004-212875.
 2004.  [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/20040042486)
 [^11]:
-Messinger, B. L.:"Airframe Design for Protection Against Icing" in Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service; Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
+Messinger, B. L.: "Airframe Design for Protection Against Icing" in Anon., "Aircraft Ice Protection", the report of a symposium held April 28-30, 1969, by the FAA Flight Standards Service; Federal Aviation Administration, 800 Independence Ave., S.W., Washington, DC 20590.
 I could not find this on the NTRS or on the FAA site.